dujanhung/sicalyme/resource/svg/README.md

 don't use `<script>` , `<defs>` , `<use>` , because GitHub would reject it.

-SVG must follow this structure:
+some SVG tags must follow this structure:
 ```xml
 <path d="
 M...Z